tanasievlad246/vuejs-todoapp/README.md

 A small todo app project

-run npm start in the client folder run npm start in the server folder
+run npm start && npm start in the client folder run npm start && npm start in the server folder

 This app uses mongo atlas as a database